Prohibition on the discharge of wastewater

-Why are you getting this information now?
+Why are you receiving this information now?

-This page provides information about the discharge ban and what it may mean for you.
+On this page, you will find information about the discharge ban and what it may mean for you.

 Why this ban?

-Clean and healthy water means a pleasant living environment, less odor and lower social costs for everyone.
+Clean and healthy water means a pleasant living environment, less odor, and lower social costs for everyone.

 What does this mean for you?